ipython/ipython/docs/source/config/intro.rst

 configurations need to be modified programmatically, IPython also support a limited set of functionalities via ``.json`` configuration files.

-You can defined most of the configuration options via a json object which hierarchy represent the value you would normally set on the ``c`` object of ``.py`` configuration files.
+You can define most of the configuration options via a JSON object whose hierarchy represents the value you would normally set on the ``c`` object of ``.py`` configuration files.
 The following ``ipython_config.json`` file::

     {